Add a Private Resource

 • If you will allow browser-based access to this resource by users who do not have the Cisco Secure Client installed on their devices, the protocol you select must include HTTP/HTTPS.

-Ensure that each address you add does not duplicate or overlap with addresses in other configured private resources.
+Use caution when adding addresses that duplicate or overlap with addresses in other configured private resources.

 • If you will decrypt traffic to this resource: